trinitronx/chef-cookbooks/zfs_linux/README.md

 #### zfs\_linux::auto-snapshot
 Installs the zfs-auto-snapshot package, which automatically sets up rotating snapshots (hourly snapshots kept for a day, daily snapshots kept for a month, etc).

+#### zfs\_linux::auto-scrub
+Uses cron.d (via the cron cookbook) to setup cron jobs on Sunday morning for each zpool.
+If greater than 4 zpools are present, runs the checks once a month on the first Sunday.

 Contributing
 ------------